Captain-Levi-007/CTF_Writeups/Root-Me/CC_level4.md

 0x1fdc5008	TCPv4	192.168.1.66	58782	157.55.15.45	80	ESTABLISHED	1220	AvastSvc.exe	-
 ```

-- The output comatins 10 columns
+- The output contains 10 columns

 	- Offset - Location in memory
-	- Proto - Network protocol used by process
+	- Proto - Network protocol used by the process
 	- LocalAddr - Source address of network connection
 	- LocalPort - Source port of network connection
 	- ForeignAddr - Destination address of network connection
 	- ForeignPort - Destination address of network connection
-	- State - State of network connection i.e. established, closed or listening
+	- State - State of network connection, i.e., established, closed, or listening
 	- PID - Process ID of associated process
 	- Owner -  Account associated with process
 	- Created - Time network connection has initiated

-- We got the host ip address from the above output **192.168.1.66** except that nothing else seems intresting .
+- We got the host ip address from the above output **192.168.1.66**, except that nothing else seems interesting.
 - lets try **memdump** on the process id **2772**
 - **memdump** dumps (extracts) a process’s memory from the RAM image to disk.